Alpha Phi Omega: Beginnings of an international fraternity

 Alpha Phi Omega grew rapidly in the Philippines.
-By its third year, seven chapters had been chartered at Manila and Visayan schools and it was registered with the Securities and Exchange Commission as a nonstock, nonprofit, and nondividend corporation.
+By its third year, seven chapters had been chartered at Manila and Visayan schools, and it was registered with the Securities and Exchange Commission as a nonstock, nonprofit, and non-dividend corporation.
 Alpha Phi Omega (Phil.)
-Inc. was the first branch of the fraternity to be chartered outside the USA.
+Inc. was the first branch of the fraternity to be chartered outside the United States.

-Membership in Alpha Phi Omega-USA opened to women
+Membership opens to women

 The fraternity was opened fully to women in 1976.
 All members are called "Brothers," regardless of gender.
 The Fraternity views "Brothers" as a gender-neutral term.
 Before women were allowed to join, several smaller sororities, parallel in ideals but independent in structure, were formed for women who had been Camp Fire Girls or Girl Scouts, including Gamma Sigma Sigma and Omega Phi Alpha.
-Several Alpha Phi Omega chapters also had started "little sister" groups; some of which formed separate organizations (e.g. Jewels of Tau, Phyettes etc.).
+Several Alpha Phi Omega chapters started "little sister" groups, some of which formed separate organizations (e.g., Jewels of Tau, Phyettes, etc.).

 The first step in paving the way for women to join Alpha Phi Omega was the Constitutional Convention in 1967, which removed the requirement that members have affiliation with the Boy Scouts of America.

-Starting at the 1970 National Convention, co-ed membership was sponsored by Zeta Chapter and co-sponsored by several other chapters but failed to reach the two-thirds majority at the National Conventions which was required to alter the organization's bylaws.
+Starting at the 1970 national convention, co-ed membership was sponsored by the Zeta chapter and co-sponsored by several other chapters but failed to reach the two-thirds majority at the national conventions, which was required to alter the organization's bylaws.
 Zeta went coed that year with B. Hesselmyer being the first official woman in the national fraternity with the knowledge and help of a past national president and a current board member.
-Some chapters (like Delta Rho at Rutgers University and Alpha Tau at Butler University) went co-ed prior to 1976, despite the fact that the national by-laws did not allow it.
+Some chapters (like Delta Rho at Rutgers University and Alpha Tau at Butler University) went co-ed before 1976, although the national by-laws did not allow it.
 They did so by registering women by using only the first letter of their first name.
 Many chapters that attempted to register women with the national office would receive the paperwork and fees back for women initiates.
-The Alpha Chi chapter at the Massachusetts Institute of Technology ran their own printing press, and thus was able to generate certificates and membership cards for their own female initiates prior to 1976.
+The Alpha Chi chapter at the Massachusetts Institute of Technology ran their own printing press and thus was able to generate certificates and membership cards for their female initiates before 1976.